long-m-r/MyDiPy/readme.md

 This is a proof-of-concept project from a couple of weekends of experimenting.
 I have not used this in any other projects (yet).
 While it seems to work remarkably well, there are [known issues](https://github.com/long-m-r/MyDiPy/issues) that need resolving.

 ## Examples
-The first example highlights method overloading, multiple dispatch, and overloading:
+The first (extremely contrived) example highlights method overloading, multiple dispatch, and inheritance.
+It's basically a modification of one of the unit tests:
 ``` python
 >>>  from mydipy import OverloadObject, overload, inherit
 >>>